About TTBC

 Terms of reference

-The Trans-Tasman Council on Banking Supervision supports the development of a single economic market in banking services.
-The council promotes a joint approach to trans-Tasman banking supervision that delivers a seamless regulatory environment.
+The Trans-Tasman Council on Banking Supervision (the TTBC) supports the development of a single economic market in banking services.
+The TTBC will promote a joint approach to trans-Tasman banking supervision through cooperation and coordination to deliver a seamless regulatory environment.

-The banking system and bank supervision, including crisis preparedness, remain a focus for the council in recognition of its systemic importance.
-However, the council's mandate also covers potential issues relating to financial stability, efficiency and integration throughout the wider financial sector.
+Bank supervision, including crisis preparedness and vulnerability mitigation, remain a focus for the TTBC in recognition of the systemic importance of the banking system.
+However, the mandate for the TTBC also covers potential issues relating to financial stability, efficiency, and integration throughout the wider financial sector.

-- enhance cooperation on the supervision of trans-Tasman banks and other financial institutions and information sharing between respective supervisors
+enhance cooperation on the supervision of trans-Tasman financial institutions and information sharing between respective supervisors

-- promote and review regularly trans-Tasman crisis response preparedness relating to events that involve banks and other financial institutions that are common to both countries
+regularly review financial system vulnerabilities and promote crisis response preparedness relating to events that involve trans-Tasman financial institutions

-- guide the development of policy advice to both governments, underpinned by the principles of policy harmonisation, mutual recognition and trans-Tasman coordination.
+guide the development of policy advice to both governments relating to the supervision of trans-Tasman financial institutions, underpinned by the principles of policy harmonisation, mutual recognition and trans-Tasman coordination.

-The council will be chaired jointly by the Secretaries to the Treasuries of Australia and New Zealand, and will also comprise senior officials from the RBA, APRA, ASIC, RBNZ and the FMA.
+The TTBC will be chaired jointly by the Secretaries to the Treasuries of Australia and New Zealand, and will also comprise senior officials from the Australian Prudential Regulation Authority (APRA), the Australian Securities and Investments Commission (ASIC), the Financial Markets Authority (FMA), the Reserve Bank of Australia (RBA) and the Reserve Bank of New Zealand (RBNZ).

-The existence of the council does not in any way derogate from the existing statutory rights and responsibilities of the respective authorities.
+The existence of the TTBC does not in any way derogate from the existing statutory rights and responsibilities of the respective authorities.

-The council will be responsible to the Australian Treasurer and the New Zealand Minister of Finance and report to them before their annual bilateral meetings.
+The TTBC will be responsible to the Australian Treasurer and the New Zealand Minister of Finance and report to them if necessary prior to their meetings.